raydot/ioc-tutorial/README.md

     <li>Always give me a new instance when I register a car (factory)</li>
 </ul>

-Last but not least: Even though they are often used interchangeable, IoC and DI are related, but not the same thing.
+Last but not least: Even though they are often used interchangeably, IoC and DI are related, but not the same thing.
 The end.